Computing the twisted $L^2$-Euler characteristic

+where the leftmost factor is applied first.
 We proceed by constructing the necessary \textsf{GAP} objects.
-The resulting group has rank-$2$ abelianization; as outlined in Remark~\ref{rmk:edgetoword}, the rather simple structure of the presentation CW complex enables us to find a basis of \textsf{v} such that $\mathsf{v} = (0,1)$ is the canonical projection on $\ZZ$, while $\mathsf{v} = (1,0)$ has the stable letter $t$ in its kernel.
-(Alternatively, since $G$ has an aspherical group presentation, the \textsf{HAP} method \textsf{ResolutionAsphericalPresentation} provides a simpler way to achieve this.)
-More precisely, the images of the generators of $G$ are: Key values of $\chi^{(2)}(G; -)$ are collected in Table~\ref{tab:fbc-results-1}: the two runs are consistent with each other and with the value $2$ for each value of \textsf{v} we considered, determining the square unit ball shown in Figure~\ref{fig:fbc-balls}.
+Since $G$ has an aspherical group presentation, we can compute the $\ZZ G$-chain complex directly using the \textsf{HAP} method \textsf{ResolutionAsphericalPresentation}.
+We choose a basis of $\Hom(G, \ZZ) \simeq \ZZ^2$ such that $\phi = (0,1)$ is the canonical projection on $\ZZ$, while $\phi = (1,0)$ has the stable letter $t$ in its kernel.
+More precisely, the images of the generators of $G$ are: Key values of $\chi^{(2)}(G; -)$ are collected in Table~\ref{tab:fbc-results-1}: the two runs are consistent with each other and with the value $2$ for each value of $\phi$ we considered, determining the square unit ball shown in Figure~\ref{fig:fbc-balls}.

 Another (considerably more complex) rank-$2$ test case arises from the automorphism $\varphi: F_4 \to F_4$, defined by